khemmyrick/Mineral-Cat-2/README.md

 # To Do:
 1. Allow filtering by the first letter of the mineral name. []
 	- Add links for each letter of the alphabet. [x]
-	- This should be added to the layout template so that it appears on every page.[]<---(This specifically is surprisingly difficult)
+	- This should be added to the layout template so that it appears on every page.[x]
 	- When a letter is clicked, a list of minerals that start with that letter should be displayed in the list view.[x]
 	- The letter of the alphabet currently being displayed should be bolded.[]
 	- In the details view, no letter should be bolded.[]